mkstratos/stj_pv/ReadMe.md

 2. Start and end dates are set, and the `run_stj.JetFindRun.run()` method starts the run, where configuration files are checked then the selected metric computes the jet position in each hemisphere at each time.

-3. If Isentropic PV input data does not exist, this is created and written as setup in the data configuration file
+3. If Isentropic PV input data does not exist, this is created and written as defined in the data configuration file

 4. When using the **STJPV** metric the jet is identified in the following process: